 This procedure most closely duplicates the physical characteristics of the original, and most probably complies with all the functional, environmental and serviceability factors.

-Sharp dental style probe for manipulating small objects and removal of small debris.
+Sharp dental-style probe for manipulating small objects and removal of debris.

 Hardened stainless steel tip for scraping solder mask and removing defects.

 Polypropylene syringe barrels with stainless steel dispensing tips.

 General purpose oven for drying, baking and curing epoxies.

 Multiple sizes and tip configurations of tweezers for various small parts handling needs.

 Circuit Bond is a clear, low viscosity, superior strength epoxy precisely measured out into two-compartment plastic packages, so it's easy to use, and there's no measuring.
 For over a decade, this high-strength epoxy has been qualified and used by thousands of high-rel electronics manufacturers across the globe.

 Circuit Bond has a working pot life of 30 minutes.
 It should not be mixed until ready to use.

 To use Circuit Bond, remove the plastic clip separating the resin and hardener.
 Squeeze back and forth from one half of the package to the other to mix the contents.

 Cut a corner off the package and squeeze all the contents into a Plastic Cup.
 Stir the contents to ensure it is thoroughly mixed.